 A bow made for me and the Guarneri.
 Not really a bow... more a magic wand.

-A fantastic Dutch bow maker who is continuing to make a name for himself.
-This example is light in the hand and extremely direct sonically.
+An astounding Dutch bow maker who is continuing to make an international name for himself.